daffainfo/ctf-writeup/README.md

 # CTF Writeup
 This repository shall comprise writeups concerning Capture The Flag (CTF) competitions that I have undertaken.
 In the past, I participated in local CTF events in 2021; however, after participating in several of them, I did not take part in any further CTF competitions.
-In 2023, I made the decision to relearn CTF from the beginning, and thus created this repository with the aim of assisting other CTF players in comprehending how to solve each challenge.
+In 2023, I made the decision to redo CTF from the beginning, and thus created this repository with the aim of assisting other CTF players in comprehending how to solve each challenge.

 ## List CTF
 List of CTF events that i have joined before